OpenVoiceOS/community-docs/docs/context.md

 Mycroft: He's from England
 ```

-To get a more natural response the functions can be changed to let Mycroft know which `PythonPerson` we're talking about by using the `self.set_context()` method to give context:
+To get a more natural response the functions can be changed to let OVOS know which `PythonPerson` we're talking about by using the `self.set_context()` method to give context:

 ```python
     @intent_handler(IntentBuilder().require('PythonPerson').require('Length'))